butaGeek/butageek.github.io/_posts/2016-05-13-run-rails-on-postgres.md

 $ bundle install
 ```

-**NOTICE**

-If you are encountering an error `Gem::Ext::BuildError: ERROR: Failed to build gem native extension`, it's probably because you don't have PostgreSQL installed and the system lacks `libpq-dev` package.
+**Note:** If you encounter `Gem::Ext::BuildError: ERROR: Failed to build gem native extension` error, it's probably because you don't have PostgreSQL installed and the system lacks `libpq-dev` package.

 To solve this, run: